 To enter IM1 without immediately falling behind, a student needs:

-- Rational number fluency — fractions, decimals, percents, and operations with negatives, done accurately and without a calculator crutch.
+- Rational number fluency — fractions, decimals, percents, and operations with negatives, done accurately without relying on a calculator.

 - Proportional reasoning — ratios, rates, unit conversion, and the ability to set up and solve proportions in context.

-- Pre-algebraic thinking — evaluating and simplifying expressions, solving one- and two-step equations, understanding variables as quantities.
+- Introductory algebra — evaluating and simplifying expressions, solving one- and two-step equations, combining like terms, and understanding variables as quantities.

-- Coordinate plane literacy — plotting points, understanding slope as a rate, reading graphs.
+- Graphing basics — plotting points, reading coordinate planes, and understanding slope as a rate of change.

 - Logical structure — following a multi-step problem, keeping track of what's known, working backward from a result.